 3 Day Kayak & Walk Break

-This trip is suitable for all levels.
-No previous sea kayaking experience is required as you will be accompanied by our Guides at all times on the water.
+Suitable for all levels, you don't need previous sea kayaking experience as you will be accompanied by our Guides at all times on the water.
 Your Guide gives you full training with safety brief so you can relax in the knowledge you are in safe hands.
-There is boat back-up at all times and you can choose to walk or catch a boat if you find you don't enjoy kayaking.
+You can choose to walk or catch a boat if you find you don't enjoy kayaking.

-Before you arrive: We will be ready and waiting to greet you.
-To make sure we have everything just right, we ask that the day before your trip with us, you phone our office toll free 0800 221 888 to confirm any dietary requirements and details of your pick-up location.
-If you let us know where you are staying in Nelson, your complimentary Lodge Luggage Bag (to be transported to our lodges by boat) can be delivered to your accommodation.
-If you are arriving in the region on the morning of your trip with us, your Lodge Luggage bag will be available at our Motueka office.
+Your luggage: If you let us know where you are staying in Nelson, your complimentary Lodge Luggage Bag (to be transported to our lodges by boat) will be delivered to your accommodation.
+If you are arriving in the region on the morning of your trip with us, your Lodge Luggage bag will be available at our Motueka office, with time to repack.

-On the morning of your departure we will pick you up from your accommodation or, if you have your own car, we’ll direct you to safe parking from our office in Motueka.
-Day Packs are available to borrow here if required, and we can safely store any excess luggage.
-There is a safe in our office for valuables.
+On the morning of your departure we pick you up from your accommodation or, if you have your own car, we’ll direct you to safe parking from our office in Motueka.
+Day Packs are available to borrow here if you would like one.

 Day 1: Nelson / Motueka to Awaroa via Totaranui

-- From Totaranui, walk through mature beech and rata forests, and along secluded golden beaches to the sweeping tidal inlet at Awaroa
+- From Totaranui, walk through mature beech and rata forests, and along secluded golden beaches to the tidal inlet at Awaroa.

 Meals included: Lunch, Afternoon Tea, Dinner